 - It is prohibited to reproduce, in whole or part, the contents of this Instruction Manual without permission. - Canon may change without notice the software specifications and contents of this Instruction Manual. - The software screens and displays printed in this Instruction Manual may differ slightly from the actual software. - Please note that irrespective of the above-mentioned, Canon does not take responsibility for the outcome of the operation of the software.

 Trademark Acknowledgments

-- Macintosh is a trademark of Apple Inc., registered in the United States and other countries. - Other names and products not mentioned above may be registered trademarks or trademarks of their respective companies.
+- Microsoft and Windows are registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries. - Other names and products not mentioned above may be registered trademarks or trademarks of their respective companies.